David's Squad Was Built Different — Modern Paraphrase | nocap.bible

 "We're family, bro.
 Same blood.
 And let's be real — even when Saul was on the throne, YOU were the one actually leading us into battle and bringing us home safe.
 God Himself told you: 'You're going to shepherd my people Israel.
 You're going to be their prince.'"

-So every elder in Israel came to David at Hebron, and he made a with them right there before the Lord.
-Then they anointed him king over all Israel — exactly like God had promised through .
+So every in came to at Hebron, and he made a with them right there before the Lord.
+Then they him king over all — exactly like God had promised through .
 No cap, this was years in the making.
 David had been running, hiding, and waiting — and now every word God spoke was coming true. 💯

 Taking Jerusalem Like It Was Nothing 🏰